Rashiika02/CODSOFT_Recommendation_Sys_04/README.md

 # CODSOFT_Recommendation_Sys_04
 RECOMMENDATION SYSTEM
 <br>OVERVIEW
-<br>This repository contains a simple movie recommendation system implemented in Python.
+<br>This is a simple movie recommendation system implemented in Python.
 The system leverages user ratings to recommend movies to users based on the preferences of similar users.
 It uses a basic collaborative filtering approach with cosine similarity to determine user similarity and generate recommendations.

 <br>FEATURES
 <br>User-Movie Matrix: Constructs a matrix of user ratings for different movies.